angarsky/diveintopython/learn/data_science/pandas.md

 > Note: Exploring the Python `pandas` documentation can provide insights into more advanced functionalities and methods available in the `pandas` library.

-### Summary

-Installing `pandas` in Python enriches your toolbox with a robust library for data manipulation and analysis.
-Whether using pip or conda, the installation is user-friendly and quick.
-Remember to `import` `pandas` with `import `pandas` as pd` at the beginning of your script to access its functionalities.
-Starting with simple tasks like reading from and saving to CSV files can serve as a solid foundation for more complex data analysis tasks using pandas.

-Happy data crunching!

 ## Concept of Dataframe in `pandas`